Read This First

 Prompt 5: Provide a clear demarcation between what is emotional (immaterial) and what is spiritual.

-The section turns on Clear Demarcation Between Emotional (Immaterial) and Spiritual and Key Points of Demarcation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Clear Demarcation Between Emotional (Immaterial) and Spiritual and Key Points of Demarcation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Clear Demarcation Between Emotional (Immaterial) and Spiritual distinct from Key Points of Demarcation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Clear Demarcation Between Emotional (Immaterial) and Spiritual distinct from Key Points of Demarcation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put a profound sense in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put a profound sense in motion.
+The last prompt should gather that pressure into a closing judgment rather than tagging on an answer that never quite joins the rest.

 Psychological responses to stimuli, arising from brain activity.